Virtual Patients, Real Gains: Digital Twin-Based Simulated CT for Multitask Lung Nodule Analysis: Introduction

 \section{Introduction}

-Computer-aided detection and diagnosis systems powered by deep learning are crucial for lung cancer screening, yet they remain limited by data scarcity, especially for rare cases~\cite{vista3D,kiraly2024ai,guo2024maisi}.
-Lung nodules vary widely in size, shape, and type, yet real-world datasets lack rare cases, segmentation masks, and diagnostic labels, limiting AI training~\cite{nlst2011,setio2017luna16,wang2024duke,tushar2024ai,antonelli2022msd}.
-Expert annotation is costly and time-consuming, while privacy concerns further restrict data sharing.
-To address these challenges, diffusion-based generative models have been explored for medical image synthesis~\cite{guo2024maisi,chen2024tumorsynthesis}.
-While promising, they often lack anatomical and pathological constraints, failing to capture the full diversity of lung nodules or rare disease cases.
-Additionally, most image synthesis studies do not address the need to constrain for clinically relevant imaging scenarios.
+Deep learning now underpins computer-aided detection and diagnosis for lung cancer screening, yet its performance is bounded by data scarcity, especially for rare presentations~\cite{he2025vista3d,guo2025maisi}.
+Lung nodules vary widely in size, shape, and type, but real-world datasets rarely capture this diversity and often lack segmentation masks and diagnostic labels~\cite{national2011reduced,setio2017validation,wang2025duke,tushar2024ai,antonelli2022medical}.
+Expert annotation is costly and slow, and privacy constraints further limit data sharing.